xmskk/Model-Predictive-Perimeter-Control-with-multi-region-MFDs/README.md

 # Model-Predictive-Perimeter-Control-with-multi-region-MFDs

+## Usage

 This is a model predictive perimeter control simulation with multi region MFDs.

 It requires 'mpctools' and 'CasADi', both can be acquired [here](https://bitbucket.org/rawlings-group/octave-mpctools/src/master/)

+Simply execute the 'run.m' file to run.

 ----------------------------------------------------------------------------------------------------------------------------------------------------